 About 25 million Americans have asthma, a condition that causes swelling of the airways.
 Evidence suggests that VOCs may be significantly associated with asthma inflammation, and there are strong correlations between allergen and virus exposure and asthma.
 Luckily, there is also evidence that air purifiers can improve the air asthmatics breathe in.

-A recent meta-analysis indicates that air purification strategies can improve symptoms associated with mild to moderate asthma and may also provide benefits to people who suffer with severe asthma.
+A recent meta-analysis indicates that air purification strategies through a high-quality air purifier can improve symptoms associated with mild to moderate asthma and may also provide benefits to people who suffer with severe asthma.
 Another recent study found that air purifiers, especially ones with HEPA filters, were able to significantly reduce levels of particulate matter associated with allergic airway disease.

 Air Purifiers for Allergies